angkoulouras/15.S60_2024/7_terminal_and_git/README.md

 **Take a screenshot of your terminal/Git Bash output after successfully cloning an connecting Git and Github

+## Task 4: Make an Overleaf account
+We will be using Overleaf to cover the basics of LaTeX.
+Go to [www.overleaf.com](www.overleaf.com) and make a free account.

+## Task 5: Download Zotero and create an account
+Zotero is a tool to help organize and cite papers.
+Download Zotero and a browser connector [here](https://www.zotero.org/download/).
+Create a Zotero account [here](https://www.zotero.org/user/register).

-## Task 4: Submit screenshots on Canvas
+## Task 6: Submit screenshots on Canvas

 Put the screenshot from Tasks 2 in a single PDF file and submit on Canvas.